festim-dev/FESTIM/docs/source/userguide/traps.rst

 Grouped-trap
 ------------

-Let's imaging a case where you have two subdomains.
+Let's imagine a case where you have two subdomains.
 Trap 1 is defined only in the first subdomain, whereas Trap 2 is defined in the second.
-It would be possible to simply define one trap in each subdomain.
+It would be possible to define one trap in each subdomain.
-Grouping traps together helps saving computational time as it reduces the number of degrees of freedom.
+Grouping traps together helps save computational time by reducing the number of degrees of freedom.

 .. code-block:: python